Training Provably Robust Models by Polyhedral Envelope Regularization: Experiments

 \subsection{Training and Certifying Non-ReLU Networks}

-To validate our method's applicability to non-ReLU networks, we replace the ReLU function in FC1 with either sigmoid, or tanh, or arctan function.
-While~\cite{wong2018scaling} claim that their methods apply to non-ReLU networks, their main contribution is rather the extension of KW to a broader set of network architectures, and their public code \footnote{Repository: \href{https://github.com/locuslab/convex_adversarial}{https://github.com/locuslab/convex\_adversarial}} does not support non-ReLU activations.
-Instead, we thus compare the average certified bound of CROWN~\cite{zhang2018efficient} (ACB CRO), which generalizes Fast-Lin to non-ReLU functions, with our PEC (ACB PEC).
-Since any linearization of activation functions can be plugged in both methods \footnote{For certification, there is no need to require an analytical form of the linearization.}, we use the method in Appendix~\ref{subsec:app_linearize_activation}.
+To validate our method's applicability to non-ReLU networks, we replace the ReLU function in FC1 models with either sigmoid or tanh functions.
+MMR and MMR+at are no longer applicable here, because they only support piece-wise linear activation functions.
+MIPVerify does not support sigmoid or tanh functions neither, since it works only on ReLU networks.
+While~\cite{wong2018scaling} claims that their methods apply to non-ReLU networks, their main contribution is rather the extension of KW to a broader set of network architectures, and their public code\footnote{Repository: \href{https://github.com/locuslab/convex_adversarial}{https://github.com/locuslab/convex\_adversarial}} does not support non-ReLU activations.
+For evaluation, we replace Fast-Lin and KW with CROWN~\cite{zhang2018efficient} and thus report its certified robust error (CRE CRO) and average certified bound (ACB CRO).
+We use the model linearization method in Appendix~\ref{subsec:app_linearize_activation} for (C/I)-PER and (C/I)-PER+at during training, which is slightly different from CROWN.
+This is because we need an analytical form of the linearization in order to calculate the model parameters' gradients.
+When we certify models using CROWN, the model linearization method in~\cite{zhang2018efficient} is used because it is tighter.

-According to Table~\ref{tbl:nonrelu}, in contrast to plain training and adversarial training, our PER / PER+at can train provably robust models, despite a slightly lower performance on the clean test data.
-For certification, PEC has better average certified bounds than CROWN given the same adversarial budget.
+The results on $l_\infty$ cases are shown in Table~\ref{tbl:nonrelu} and the ones on $l_2$ cases are demonstrated in Table~\ref{tbl:nonrelu_l2} of Appendix~\ref{subsubsec:app_nonrelu_l2}.
+Similar to the ReLU networks in Section~\ref{subsec:exp_relu}, our (C/I)-PER and (C/I)-PER+at methods have the best performance in all cases, in terms of both certified robust error and average certified bound.
+IBP can only certify IBP-trained models well and has significantly worse results on other models.